mellow-007/Aboutme/README.md

 You can explore this project on GitHub:

-- [MellowUPIreportsFormater](https://github.com/mellow-007/MellowUPIreportsFormater): A Python/exe program for formatting UPI merchant transaction reports.
+- [MellowUPIreportsFormater](https://github.com/mellow-007/MellowUPIreportsFormater): A Python/exe program for formatting UPI merchant transaction reports developed with the assistance of AI.

 Feel free to check it out, provide feedback, or use it for your transaction data formatting needs!